Skip to main content

 Apply through the ASIC Regulatory Portal

-You should submit your application for relief through the ASIC Regulatory Portal.
-You will need to pay fees for an application.
-We have provided details about payment options in the portal.
+Submit your application for relief through the ASIC Regulatory Portal.
+Fees and payment options are available in the portal.

 Address the criteria in our policies on relief

 Our general policy on applying for relief is set out in Regulatory Guide 51 Applications for relief (RG 51).
-Other published ASIC policy may include details of how to apply for particular kinds of relief.
+Other ASIC policies may include details of how to apply for particular kinds of relief.

 Sample application for relief